lakejs/lake-docs/reference/nodes.md

 ### contains()

-Returns a boolean value indicating whether the first node is a descendant of a given node, that is the first node itself, one of its direct children (childNodes), one of the children's direct children, and so on.
+Returns a boolean value indicating whether the given node is a descendant of the first node, that is the node itself, one of its direct children (childNodes), one of the children's direct children, and so on.

 * Parameters: